First-party data: definition and why is it important?

 And of course we can’t forget those who have increased their advertising revenues by teaming up with advertisers to create awareness and opt-ins for them with all sorts of interactive formats.
 You can read about more of these inspiring examples here.

-Meanwhile, your data team can oversee and manage the first- and zero-party data you’re collecting and leverage it to make sure you’re providing your fans with the best possible experience.
+Meanwhile, your data team can oversee and manage the first- and zero-party data you’re collecting and leverage it .
 No data silos either as Qualifio can be integrated with all the marketing tools you’re already using.

 Over 50 interactive formats to choose from for your marketing campaigns!